Summary: a Snape mentors Harry story; takes place during Harry's 2nd year (CoS); partially AU.

 But at the man's words, Harry could feel his temper rising as well.
 He knew what this was about.

-"Oh, and I suppose if Malfoy would have caused a potion to blow up in Hermione's stupid face, you'd be giving him just as much grief…" Harry said bitterly, but knew at once he had made a grave error.
+"Oh, and I suppose if Malfoy would have caused a potion to blow up in Hermione's stupid face, you'd be giving him just as much grief…" Harry scoffed.

 Snape took a step forward, and without meaning to, Harry cringed.
 Snape froze for a brief moment.
-His open hand was splayed in midair as if he were going to slap the boy.
-And Harry gazed wildly at the rigid fingers.
+His open hand was splayed in midair as if he were going to slap the boy; Harry gazed at the rigid fingers with wild eyes.

 But the hand grabbed his arm instead.
-An instant later, Snape spun Harry around fiercely and clouted him hard across the bottom.
-Harry involuntarily gasped at the sudden pain, jolting forward from the impact.
+An instant later, Snape spun Harry around and clouted him hard across the bottom.
+Harry gasped at the sudden pain, jolting forward from the impact.

 "You should count yourself lucky, Potter, because were you in Slytherin, and you pulled a stunt like you just did in my classroom, you'd be eating your meal standing up tonight after I finished with you."